TheNyanta/JS-RPG-Engine/README.md

 # HTML-JAVASCRIPT

-Prototype Engine for a top-down rpg or a plattformer
+Prototype Engine for a top-down rpg (or a plattformer)

 ## TODO:
+Store game date properly

 Refine Events + Dialogs

 Implement Click/Touch-Interaction with Objects